christophriepe/cassandra-retro/README.md

 ## preOP

+The preoperative data set, which accurately represents the condition of patients before their index surgery.
+The dataset consists of a total of 90 variables or 144 after one hot encoding.

 ### Meta

+The meta variables of the dataset.

 | ID   | Name                  | Description                                      | Completeness | Note        |
 | :--- | :-------------------- | :----------------------------------------------- | :----------- | :---------- |